Description

 Tried: Send 'A'*28 + 'cat flag.txt' with a literal space between cat and flag.txt.

-scanf("%s") terminates reading at the first whitespace character, so the payload is split into two tokens and only 'cat' (plus the filler) reaches the command buffer.
-The program then tries to run just 'cat' with no argument, produces no output, and the flag is never read.
-Replacing the space with the input-redirection operator 'cat<flag.txt' or the IFS trick 'cat${IFS}flag.txt' keeps the entire payload as one whitespace-free token.
+scanf("%s") stops at the first whitespace, so the payload splits in two and only 'cat' plus the filler reaches the command buffer.
+The program then runs a bare 'cat' with no argument, prints nothing, and never reads the flag.
+Use input redirection, 'cat<flag.txt', or the IFS trick, 'cat${IFS}flag.txt', to keep the payload one token.

 Tried: Use printf or echo to build the command on the remote side instead of overflowing the buffer directly.

-There is no shell session available to chain commands before the program reads input; the connection goes straight to the scanf call.
-The only injection point is the username buffer that overflows into the adjacent command buffer, so the entire no-space payload must arrive in that single scanf read before system() is called.
+There is no shell session to chain commands in before the program reads input; the connection goes straight to the scanf call.
+The only injection point is the username buffer overflowing into its neighbour, so the whole no-space payload has to arrive in that single read, before system() runs.

 Learn more